- You’ll see the remains of a gladiator arena in the middle of Paris!

 - You’ll see some of the few remaining wooden houses in Paris.

-- Your welcomer will show you a gothic cellar–which is also her favorite place in Paris!
+- Your welcomer will show you a gothic cellar–which is also his favorite place in Paris!

 Notre Dame Cathedral & Medieval Paris Tour (Private)

 How old do you think Paris is?
 That’s a good question.
 Of course, you could try an easy answer like… “Hmm… very old!”.
 For more precisions, just ask your guide.
 She’s fond of the past history of the French capital, no doubt she will help you.

 Through this walk, she will lead you back to the origin of the city, today known as Paris.
 Forget this name for a while, because, during Ancient times, this place was called Lutetia, which meant something like “whitish” because limestone was the main component of the hills’ soil.

 This very material was used to build all the beautiful monuments that enriched Paris during the Middle Ages: king’s dwelling, churches, chapels and even private houses.
 Some of the highlights of past art and architecture are still to be seen on Ile de la Cité and districts along both river banks.
 Trust your welcomer, she won’t let you miss any marvels.

 Your guide will welcome you in the heart of the left bank, very close to a magnificent antique treasure Paris likes to hide.
 Lutetia’s Arenas were a place of entertainment for inhabitants of the 2nd and 3th century and you’ll note that they still are – just that children now play football where gladiators fought for their lives.
 How times change, don’t they!